AQMEII4/Activity-1-AQMEII-style-runs/OverarchingDocuments/Activity1.md

 ```

 ### 1. Output at all gridpoints
-The variables requested at every grid point of the coommon grid as described in the classifications above mentioned are presented in:
+The variables requested at every grid point of the common grid as described in the classifications above mentioned are presented in:

 - [NA2010](../domains/NA2010/0241/)
 - [NA2016](../domains/NA2016/0251/)